HomeMy WebLinkAboutItem 06 - HL16-03 622 East Wall Street TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 urban design

-15. Physical Description Metal Clad Storage Building 12'x 12' in size
+15. Physical Description Metal Clad Storage Building 12' x 12' in size LI

 Condition Check One: Check One: